martinber/noaa-apt/README.md

 ### Windows portable

+I never tried to compile from Windows, I cross-compile from Linux to Windows.
 I tried to get a mingw64-gtk environment to work on Debian without success.
 So I use a Docker image I found [here](https://github.com/LeoTindall/rust-mingw64-gtk-docker).